sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-setup/fiori-ios-hcpms-setup.md

 [ACCORDION-BEGIN [Step 1: ](Open the SAP Cloud Platform cockpit)]

 1. Go to your [SAP Cloud Platform cockpit landing page](https://cockpit.hanatrial.ondemand.com).
-Click on the **Enter Your Trial Account** to see your global account.
+Click the **Enter Your Trial Account** to see your global account.

     !![enter trial account](img_1.1.png)

 2. The global trial account contains **one** subaccount and space.
-Navigate to subaccount by clicking on the tile named **trial** (this name may vary if you created the subaccount manually).
+Navigate to subaccount by clicking the tile named **trial** (this name may vary if you created the subaccount manually).

     !![enter subaccount](img_1.2.png)

-3. To get to the space, in which your applications and services live, click on the **dev** space.
+3. To get to the space, in which your applications and services live, choose the **dev** space.

     !![enter space](img_1.3.png)